techiaith/docker-moses-smt/docs/RhedegMoses.md

 moses.py fetchengine: error: argument -e/--engine is required
 ```

-So, in order to fetch the unit's machine 'CofnodYCynulliad' which translates
+So, in order to fetch the unit's engine 'CofnodYCynulliad' which translates
 from Welsh to English, you can run the following:

 ```sh